Episode 84: The Power of This Podcast Will Not Be Questioned

-Laughter being the best medicine, Ben credits Melissa McCarthy’s Sean Spicer skit with adding three years to his life.
+Laughter is the best medicine, Ben credits Melissa McCarthy’s Sean Spicer skit with adding three years to his life.
 He also enjoys the absurdity of a clip demanding unquestioning submission to the power of the President.
-Even with the real life stress of Trump’s presidency, Ben hopes comedic therapy will yield an overall increase in his longevity.
+Even with the real-life stress of Trump’s presidency, Ben hopes comedic therapy will yield an overall increase in his longevity.
 (0:40)

 Ben recommends an article discussing the emergence of LawGeex, a company that built an algorithm for automatizing contract review.
 This review platform is just the beginning for LawGeex; over the next few years, the company is looking to “automate the entire legal world.”
 (3:20)